yequan99/Hangman-Game/README.md

 # Welcome to our Hangman Game using React

 ## How to run the project
+Run the following codes in terminal:
+  1. 'npm install styled-components'
-Simply call 'npm start' in terminal
+  2. 'npm start'